 Rocky Mountaineer is a luxury train ride which takes in the best scenery in the Canadian Rockies.
 For some, this well-known holiday features high up on their bucket list.
 For others, you may still have some questions about what this holiday is and what’s included.
-Wondering what to expect onboard Rocky Mountaineer?
+Wondering what to expect onboard your Canadian Rockies train journey?
 Read on for the answers to your questions.

 What is Rocky Mountaineer?

 Rocky Mountaineer is a privately owned, luxury rail service which runs on some exclusive routes through the Rocky Mountains.
 You can book a journey on Rocky Mountaineer as part of a holiday package.
 The aim of the train is for customers to sit back and relax with impeccable service while you get to see and hear about the fascinating geology and wildlife of the mountains.

 When does the train run?

 The train runs between April and October with twice-weekly departures.
 Although it’s true that the Rockies get very snowy in winter and landslides are possible, the main reason for running during the fairer months is to make the most of the daylight.
 Those views are too good to miss them in the darkness of winter!

 Where does the train go?

 - ‘Rainforest to Gold Rush’ runs from Vancouver up to Jasper via Whistler and Quesnel

 - ‘Journey through the Clouds’ runs from Vancouver to Jasper via Kamloops